pseudorandomuser/pseudorandomuser.github.io/docs/privacy.md

 This is the recipient of your personal data.
 This constitutes a legitimate interest in accordance with [Article 6 (1) sentence 1 lit. f GDPR](https://gdpr-info.eu/art-6-gdpr/) in not having to maintain a server on my premises.
 The servers of [GitHub Inc.](https://github.com/) are located in the United States of America.

-For more information on how to object to and remove GitHub, see: [https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages)
+For more information on how to object to the processing of your personal data, or to remove any previously processed personal data through GitHub, see: [https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement#github-pages)

 ## Collected personal data

-[GitHub Inc.](https://github.com/) collects the following data in log files, which your browser transmits:
+[GitHub Inc.](https://github.com/) collects the following data in log files, which is transmitted by your browser upon requesting this website:

-* IP address
+* Your IP address
+* HTTP status code
-* The address of the previously visited website (referrer request header)
+* Content of the request
+* Amount of data transferred
 * Date and time of the request
 * Time zone difference to Greenwich Mean Time
-* Content of the request
-* HTTP status code
-* Amount of data transferred
 * Information about browser and operating system versions
+* The address of the previously visited website (referrer request header)

 This is necessary to display this website and to ensure stability and security.
 This constitutes a legitimate interest of [GitHub Inc.](https://github.com/) in accordance with [Article 6 (1) sentence 1 lit. f GDPR](https://gdpr-info.eu/art-6-gdpr/).

-There is no tracking and I do not have direct access to this data, but only receive an anonymous, statistical summary.
+I do not have direct access to this data, but only receive an anonymous, statistical summary.
 This includes the frequency of each page viewed and the number of unique visitors.
 I do not aggregate, scrape or otherwise process this data with any other data in any way.
+No other means of tracking through external analytics providers of any kind is implemented.

 ## Social media

-I have linked multiple personal profiles on third-party platforms (namely [Github](https://github.com), [LinkedIn](https://www.linkedin.com/) and [SoundCloud](https://soundcloud.com)) on this website.
-If you proceed to any of these external services, you are leaving the scope covered by this privacy policy, and the privacy policy of the respective services apply.
+I have linked multiple personal profiles on third-party platforms on this website, namely [Github](https://github.com), [LinkedIn](https://www.linkedin.com/) and [SoundCloud](https://soundcloud.com).
+If you proceed to any of these external services, you are leaving the scope covered by this privacy policy, and the privacy policies of the respective services apply.

 ## Open source